Jaspervg1/sql-data-warehouse-project/README.md

 Hi,

-This is my frist data warehousing and analytics project.
+This is my first data warehousing and analytics project.